Skip to main content

 Setup

-In this section we will create the basic project and add all required dependencies.
+In this section, we will create the basic project setup and add all the required dependencies.

 Requirements

-This CLI provides an easy way to test and publish MoBro plugins, and we will use it in some future steps.
+This CLI tool is designed to make it easier to test and publish MoBro plugins.
+We will rely on it in certain future steps.

 dotnet tool install --global MoBro.Plugin.Cli